 The meaning of this often-quoted statement, credited to Will Rogers, is well known to most long-time Oklahomans who have experienced the sudden, dramatic weather changes that occur all too often in the southern Plains in the spring and fall.
 The transition months of March and November are particularly vulnerable to powerful cold fronts - the kind that can turn a bout of spring or summer-like warmth into a wind-driven ice box in a matter of hours, or even minutes.

-Another recent example was the strong cold front of November 10, 1995.
+Another example was a strong cold front that occurred on November 10, 1995.
 The daily weather records for Oklahoma City tell the story.
 The high temperature of 83 degrees set the record high for the date, and the daily snowfall of half an inch set the snowfall record.
 The cold air arrived early that afternoon, dropping temperatures into the upper 20s and turning rain to snow by midnight.

 Record high and low temperatures occurring on the same day are rare, but they do happen.
 The hard part, though, is not setting both records but keeping them without one or the other being broken or tied in later years.
 In this sense, the pair of daily records at Oklahoma City on 11/11/11 is unique because of the amazing length of time over which both the record high and low have survived.